Things to do in Braga

 1. Explore the Bom Jesus do Monte Sanctuary

-One of the top Braga Portugal attractions is the Bom Jesus do Monte Sanctuary.
-This UNESCO World Heritage site features a stunning Baroque stairway with over 600 steps, known as the “Steps of the Five Senses,” leading up to a grand neoclassical church.
+One of the top Braga Portugal attractions is the Bom Jesus do Monte Sanctuary, also known as the sanctuary of Bom Jesus.
+This famous sanctuary is a UNESCO World Heritage site and a renowned pilgrimage site, making visiting Bom Jesus a must-do in Braga.
+The site features stunning baroque architecture, especially visible in the intricate stairway with over 600 steps, known as the “Steps of the Five Senses,” leading up to a grand neoclassical church.
 Alternatively, take the historic water-powered funicular for a unique ascent.

 Why Visit?
 Bom Jesus do Monte is a place of pilgrimage and offers panoramic views of Braga and its lush surroundings.